Contact Lens Care

 What are the best sunglasses for blocking sun?

 The best sunglasses for blocking sun are grey, green, brown and red tinted sunglasses.
-Mirrored lenses are also an excellent choice as they reduce the level of light and glare ensuring that sun rays get reflected back in bright conditions.
+Mirrored lenses are also an excellent choice as they reduce the level of light and glare, ensuring that sun rays are reflected away from eyes in bright conditions.
 You’ll be able to find a range of mirrored sunglasses by brands such as Oakley, Ray-Ban and Superdry.

 What do sunglasses categories mean?

 Sunglasses are given categories to determine how light or dark the lenses are.
-Category 0 means the lens is completely transparent, these are used for prescription lenses or 0 powered fashion lenses.
+Category 0 means the lens is completely transparent, these are used for prescription lenses or non-prescription fashion lenses.
 The higher the category number, the lower the LTF (light transmission factor) and the darker the lens.

 What is the darkest tint for sunglasses?

 The darkest tint for sunglasses is lens category 4.
 However, the most popular for sunglasses is category 3 as category 4 is too dark for driving.
-These sunglasses have a 9-18% light transmission and are recommended for activities where strong sunshine is involved such as water sports.
+These sunglasses have 3% - 8% light transmission and are recommended for activities where strong sunshine is involved such as water sports.
 Category 1 to 4 is NOT suitable for night time driving.